usnistgov/mass2/docs/line_fitting.md

 The one disadvantage of the core LMFIT package for our purposes is that it minimizes the sum of squares of a vector instead of maximizing the Poisson likelihood.
 This is easily remedied, however, by replacing the usual computation of residuals with one that computes the square root of the Poisson likelihood contribution from each bin.
 Voilá!
 A maximum likelihood fitter for histograms.

-Advantages of LMFIT over our earlier, homemade approach to fitting line shapes include:
+Advantages of LMFIT over our earlier, homemade approach to fitting line shapes also include:

-* Users can forget about the order of variables and refer to Parameters by meaningful names.
-* Users can place algebraic constraints on Parameters.
 * The interface for setting upper/lower bounds on parameters and for varying or fixing them is much more elegant, memorable, and simple than our homemade version.
 * It ultimately wraps the `scipy.optimize` package and therefore inherits all of its advantages: